Woman looking at computer, stressed out, biting a pencil.

 Bringing on a grant writing consultant to help you write grants is the best way to reduce stress.
 At Upstream Consulting, our grant services are done-for-you, which means you’ll be stressing less while still bringing in grant funds for your nonprofit.
 Learn more about how we can help – Work With Us.

 There’s no doubt that grant writing can be stressful.
-But if you incorporate the tips above, your grant writing process will run smoother.
+But if you incorporate the tips above, your grant writing process will run more smoothly.
 So smooth you might even begin to enjoy grant writing!

 Do you have other great tips for reducing the stress of grant writing?
 Please share them below!